qaware/qaware-blog-source/content/posts/kubecon-eu-2022.md

 One new solution showed at Kubecon was of particular interest.
 Most of the current Service Meshes use a sidecar proxy which routes all traffic from the actual application container to any other pod in the cluster.
 Only a application with sidecar can be part of the mesh and the sidecar proxy configures any special routing like A/B testing, tracks traffic metrics and facilitates mutual TLS.
 This proxy adds overhead to the network and potentially complicates the network debugging when unexplained errors in the application suddenly happen.

-What if we could have a sidecar-less solution.
-This could be done using a eBPF-based Service Mesh. [eBPF](https://ebpf.io/) in it self is not new, [Cilium](https://cilium.io/) is using it from the beginning for networking.
+What if we could have a sidecar-less solution?
+The project [Cilium](https://cilium.io/) achieves this using a eBPF-based Service Mesh. [eBPF](https://ebpf.io/) in it self is not new, Cilium is using it from the beginning for networking and network policies.
 The advantage of eBPF is executing code in the Kernel instead of user-space without needing additional Kernel modules or modifying the Kernel source code.
 Adding service mesh features to it is the novelty of one of the newer versions to be released of Cilium.
 All the Layer 3-4 traffic routing can be done on eBPF level, for incoming traffic a envoy proxy is still needed on Layer 7 but only one proxy per node.
 The advantage is a less complex networking flow as the sidecar proxy is gone and also less latency.
 It remains to be seen whether a one proxy per-node solution is more performant and resilient than a per-host proxy solution.
 But it is still great to see an effort to simplify service meshes.

 The Service Mesh feature is currently in Beta since version 1.11.
 Combined with the observability UI Hubble it can be already used to increase the network observability inside your cluster.
 For traffic routing features, one needs to wait a bit longer since most of these features are not yet integrated but will come with version 1.12.
 What's great is that Cilium will be compatible with nearly all Service Mesh control planes to manage the service mesh configuration or traffic routing resources.
 Cilium has also been a CNCF incubating project since October 2021, so while it will still take some time to be fully used in all production environments, it is very promising as a package for all networking, observability and security needs.